 One of the unexpected gifts of Waiting for Godot, is that in the midst of obscurity, and, at times, the audience's confusion or impatience, it teaches.
 It teaches the audience about dealing with disappointment and struggle and the value in relationship.
 In a modern world of instant gratification, it gives us empathy for those who do not always receive it.
 It, like so many of Spoleto's other offerings, is well worth seeing.

-Tickets are still available for shows from now until the festival's finale June 11th, 2017.
+Tickets are available for Waiting for Godot from now until the 2017 festival's close.
+If you are reading this after the 2017 wrap, chek the Spoleto USA website for updated season offerings.
 If you've never been to a Spoleto performance, especially as a Charleston resident, what are you waiting for?
 Click here for Spoleto details and a link to browse shows.

 Audra Gibson is a Christian, photographer, surfer, and a lover of teriyaki steak bites.
 She enjoys live music, doesn't like to be cold, and she's a bit of a cheese snob.
 Traveling Ink was her little brain child and she's very happy that you're here.
 She'd be oh so happy to recommend her favorite tours and attractions in town, help you with a team building event, or organize a day (or week) of fun for you and your group.Website: www.audragibson.com